JuliaPluto/HypertextLiteral.jl/docs/src/index.md

 * As much processing (e.g. hypertext lexical analysis) should be done during macro expansion to reduce runtime and to report errors early.
   Error messages should guide the user towards addressing the problem.

-* There is an emphasis on speed not on handling of pathological cases, such as a developer placing escapable content within a `Symbol` (we won't escape it... since it'll slow other use cases down).

 * There should be an extension API that permits custom data types to provide their own serialization strategies that are not dependent upon